550g brown mushrooms, cut into 1 cm chunks

-Heat the oil in a large saute/ lidded frying pan, gently fry the onion for 10 mins, without browning, add the garlic and cook for another 5 minutes until all softened and translucent, tip into a bowl
+Heat the oil in a large sauté/ lidded frying pan.
+Gently fry the onion for 10 mins, without browning.

-In a jug mix together the passatta and all bar 2 tbsp of the remaining creme fraiche, season with s&p.
+In a jug mix together the passata and all ingredients, except 2 tbsp of the remaining crème fraiche.
+Season with salt and pepper.

-Now mix the remaining creme fraiche with 2 tsp of the reserved mushroom juices, the remaining Stilton and 1 tbsp of the tomato and creme fraiche mixture.
+Now mix the remaining crème fraiche with 2 tsp of the reserved mushroom juices.

 Include the remaining Stilton and 1 tbsp of the tomato and crème fraiche mixture.